-- Xaar plc's Group financial statements and parent company financial statements (the 'financial statements') give a true and fair view of the state of the Group's and of the parent company's affairs as at 31 December 2021 and of the Group's profit for the year then ended; - the Group financial statements have been properly prepared in accordance with UK adopted International Accounting Standards; - the parent company financial statements have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice; and - the financial statements have been prepared in accordance with the requirements of the Companies Act 2006.
+- Xaar plc's group financial statements and parent company financial statements (the "financial statements") give a true and fair view of the state of the group's and of the parent company's affairs as at 31 December 2022 and of the group's profit for the year then ended; - the group financial statements have been properly prepared in accordance with UK adopted International Accounting Standards (UK IAS); - the parent company financial statements have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice; and - the financial statements have been prepared in accordance with the requirements of the Companies Act 2006.

-We have audited the financial statements of Xaar plc (the 'parent company') and its subsidiaries (the 'Group') for the year ended 31 December 2021 which comprise:
+We have audited the financial statements of Xaar plc (the 'parent company') and its subsidiaries (the 'group') for the year ended 31 December 2022 comprise:

-Group Parent company Consolidated balance sheet as at 31 December 2021 Balance sheet as at 31 December 2021 Consolidated income statement for the year then ended Statement of changes in equity for the year then ended Consolidated statement of comprehensive income for the year then ended Related notes 1 to 11 to the financial statements including a summary of significant accounting policies Consolidated statement of changes in equity for the year then ended Consolidated statement of cash flows for the year then ended Related notes 1 to 39 to the financial statements, including a summary of significant accounting policies
+Group Parent company Statement of financial position as at 31 December 2022 Balance sheet as at 31 December 2022 Consolidated income statement for the year then ended Statement of changes in equity for the year then ended Consolidated statement of comprehensive income for the year then ended Related notes 1 to 11 to the financial statements including a summary of significant accounting policies Consolidated statement of changes in equity for the year then ended Consolidated statement of cash flows for the year then ended Related notes 1 to 38 to the financial statements, including a summary of significant accounting policies

-The financial reporting framework that has been applied in the preparation of the Group financial statements is applicable law and UK adopted international accounting standards.
+The financial reporting framework that has been applied in the preparation of the group financial statements is applicable law and UK adopted international accounting standards.
 The financial reporting framework that has been applied in the preparation of the parent company financial statements is applicable law and United Kingdom Accounting Standards, including FRS 101 "Reduced Disclosure Framework" (United Kingdom Generally Accepted Accounting Practice).